aschamarthi/Wave-Multiphase/README.md

 ## Details

-I will add more deatils and the code soon.
+I’ll add more details and the code soon.

 ## References